 “In drownings, the body usually sinks and floats back up a day or two later,” Dilks said.
 The pond where deputies found Hare was more shallow than the pond Browne was located.

 Browne’s mother reported her missing on Dec.
 5, 2017.

 Deputies originally reported that Browne was last seen Dec.
 4. But, Dilks clarified that family members last saw Browne the day before, getting into a truck with Hare.

 Deputies think Hare might have purchased cocaine before picking up Browne.
-The two drove to a Walgreens store about 1:30 p.m., where Browne bought cigarettes, liquor and anxiety pills.
+The two traveled to a Walgreens store about 1:30 p.m., where Browne bought cigarettes, liquor and anxiety pills.

-Surveillance footage shows the truck leaving the store, Dilks said.
+Surveillance footage showed the truck leaving the store, Dilks said.

 Sometime that day, Hare drove his pickup along the darkened road leading to the fish farm.
 The farm has a building and numerous small ponds in coordinated rows toward the back.
 Cartwright was not immediately available for comment.